 I walked into my first yoga class at a gym in West Hollywood in 1996.
 At that time, I was in the throes of a long-time eating disorder, and I was more interested in burning calories than slowing down.
 It felt amazing to be more present in my body after the slow and rhythmic class, and I had a calm in my mind that was incredibly centering and restoring.
 Intrigued, I practiced yoga on-and-off for a number of years at which time yoga became a bigger part of my life.

 I became a regular at a popular power yoga studio in West Hollywood, and a year or so later, around the turn of the millennium, I walked into Paul Cabanis' Iyengar yoga class at Center for Yoga on Larchmont (now YogaWorks) and had my first seismic shift in my perceptions about yoga.
 Paul gave me a small adjustment in a posture, and a lightbulb turned on.
 Quality of movement was important.
 Paul also wove yoga philosophy into his classes in a way that helped me slow down and connect more deeply to myself.
 It was in this class that I started to find my direction in yoga.
-And around this time, I embraced the self-acceptance spoken about so often in yoga classes.
-Yoga soothed my anxiety and stress, and my thought patterns and relationship to food and myself shifted, leaving my eating disorder a thing of the past.
+Around this time, I embraced the self-acceptance spoken about so often in yoga classes.
+Yoga soothed my anxiety and stress (along with the help of a great therapist), and my thought patterns and relationship to food and myself shifted, leaving my eating disorder a thing of the past.